Vaginal Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - Stages of Vaginal Cancer

 The following stages are used for vaginal cancer:

-In stage I, cancer has formed and is found in the vagina only.
+In stage I, cancer is found in the vaginal wall only.

 Stage IV is divided into stage IVA and stage IVB:

-- Stage IVB: Cancer has spread to parts of the body that are not near the vagina, such as the lungs.
-Cancer may also have spread to the lymph nodes.
+- Stage IVB: Cancer has spread to parts of the body that are not near the vagina, such as the lung or bone.